SciRuby/iruby/README.md

 But I'm primarily a Rubyist, and I'm happy that way :)  I couldn't sit by while Python had this awesome tool that we lacked.
-I looked around for a bit, and there was nothing like iPython in our ecosystem.
+I looked around for a bit, and there was nothing like IPython in our ecosystem.
 There were, however, quite a few people asking about it.
 So I figured I'd do something about it.

 #### The Architecture
-So the iPython guys did a great job explaining their core architecture, both in words and in pared-down code, in a blog post they wrote concerning it.
+So the IPython guys did a great job explaining their core architecture, both in words and in pared-down code, in a blog post they wrote concerning it.
 In general, it works like this <* Diagram *>